marcelcure/FsnNodeHealthCheck/README.md

 # FsnNodeHealth.py
-Python program running in the background on your home PC (Linux) to check that your node is running properly.
+Python program running in the background on your home PC to check that your node is running properly.
 If there is a problem, it emails you to let you know.

 Please edit the python program FsnNodeHealth.py using Notepad (Windows) or nano/vim (Linux) to change the IP addresses and email parameters and to understand how to run it.